 It's time to land all the gigs.
 Here's a few professional freelancing tips for Motion Design.

 Freelancing.
 For some, it’s the only way they can imagine working.
-For others, it’s the scariest most unknown place they can imagine.
-Like the dark dimension from Dr. Strange.
+For others, it’s the scariest most unknown place they can imagine...like the dark dimension from Dr. Strange.
 If you can find balance between the hustle and reward, it's an absolute game changer for any artist.

 Freelancing comes with all kinds of perks: